 • Comparing treatment options

-Log in to the myCigna app or the Cigna website to learn more about their diabetes management program, available to medical plan members who have been diagnosed with diabetes.
+Log in to the UHC website to learn more about your diabetes management program, available to medical plan members who have been diagnosed with diabetes.
 Receive a smart touchscreen glucose meter that automatically uploads readings and provides personalized tips, as well as unlimited test strips and support from coaches.

 Medical Plan Tools